Definition of Prosthesis

 This is another good example of prosthesis in which Poe adds a syllable “a” to the word “far.”
 The purpose of this device is to give a perfect rhythmic effect to this extract, and highlight the importance of this particular word in a given context.

 Function of Prosthesis

-The main function of this device is to create a poetic effect in a piece of writing and lay emphasis on a particular word.
+The main function of this device is to create a poetic effect in a piece of writing, and to lay emphasis on a particular word.
 It is a rhetorical strategy of highlighting a point or idea in a text or speech.
-Since the altered word is employed with additional sound at its beginning, it draws focus and attention of readers by slowing the pace of text a bit.
-Frequently, it is used in prose for poetic and humorous effects and in poetry for rhythmic effect, and in everyday conversations and political speeches for emphasis.
+Since the altered word is employed with additional sound at its beginning, it draws focus, and the attention of readers, by slowing the pace of the text a bit.
+Frequently, it is used in prose for poetic and humorous effects, in poetry for rhythmic effect, and in everyday conversations and political speeches for emphasis.